×

 Watermarking audio

-Another way I guard against having my voice appear on a platform without the proper rights purchased is by delivering a watermarked copy first.
-After it's approved, I get paid in full and provide the client's clean file.
+Another way to guard against having your voice appear on a platform without the proper rights purchased is by delivering a watermarked copy first is watermarking the audio.
+After it’s approved and you’re paid in full, then provide the client with the clean audio.

-I have a standard watermark that's about 6 seconds long.
-I copy/paste it onto the raw audio file as a second track, turn the gain way down so it's not too distracting in the background, and the client can still hear their read.
-Then export the file as a mono recording, so it's not possible to separate the watermark.
+A standard watermark can be about 6 seconds long – just copy/paste it onto the raw audio file as a second track, turn the gain way down so it’s not too distracting in the background, and the client can still hear their read.
+Then export the file as a mono recording, so it’s not possible to separate the watermark.

 The Voquent approach

-At Voquent, they ALWAYS get the client to approve the voice based on a Demo before any scheduled recording dates.
-Either a Demo on the talent's profile or, if necessary, an audition of their script.
+At Voquent, we always get the client to approve the voice based on a Demo before any scheduled recording dates.
+Either a Demo on the talent’s profile or – if necessary – an audition of their script.

-There have been a few instances where Voquent felt the client should get a refund—primarily when they provided clear direction notes and brief.
-So understandably, they err with the client in these situations.
+There have been a few instances where Voquent felt the client should get a refund – primarily when they provided clear direction notes and brief.
+So, we err with the client in these situations.

 However, if the client expects something not reflected in the casting Demo, they are more likely to err with the voice talent.